jyli7/readertron/README.md

 - e-mail notifications about comments on your shared items, or on items you've commented on.

+- pretty up user, signup, etc., pages

 - 400s of content using relative URLs

+- refactor regular vs. shared count maintenance code.
+- show who shared a post in the shared views
+- sort out "My Shared Items" stuff: how to render the posts (as shares?), how to deal with unreads.

 - modeling, controllers, separation of concerns
-- pretty up user, signup, etc., pages

 deploy